thacherT1D/webdevstuff/Technical_Interview_Prep/Whiteboard_Interview_Prep.desc.md

 - If they have a loop, ask them to do it without a loop, or with recursion
 - If they have lots of variables, ask them to do it with no variables (often requires lots of tiny functions, so may not be appropriate)

+### The videographer

+Phones / space / noise permitting, one additional observer can take the interviewee's phone and video tape the interview, so the interviewee can watch it later an reflect on the feedback.

+Look only for the objectives mentioned that day.

+You might even watch this video during reflection / journaling at 4:30

 ### Other observers

 Watch carefully.
 Take notes.
 Make guesses as to whether the code would run and see if you are correct when the fact-checker finishes.
 Try to solve the problem ahead of the interviewee, but in your head or on a piece of paper (silently, that is :)